ruby-concurrency/concurrent-ruby/doc/synchronization.md

 ###  Naming conventions

-Instance variables with camel case names are final and never reassigned.
+Instance variables with camel case names are final and never reassigned, e.g. `@FinalVariable`.

 ## Fields with CAS operations